-In 2010 Veryday was given the opportunity to participate in the development of a new generation of SERVO ventilators, the SERVO-U™ and SERVO-n™.
-Together with the design and engineering teams at Maquet Critical Care AB, we took part in a mission to create the most accessible, logical and easy-to-use high-end ventilators on the global market.
-The results are pioneering products that offer a modern user experience and extremely intuitive user interface.
+In 2010 Veryday was given the opportunity to participate in the development of the new generation of SERVO ventilators, the SERVO-U™ and SERVO-n™.
+Together with the design and engineering teams at Maquet Critical Care AB, we took part in a mission to create the most accessible, understandable and easy to use high-end ventilators on the global market.
+The results are pioneering products that offer a modern user experience and an extremely intuitive interaction design.

-The award-winning cooperation with Maquet Critical Care AB started in the late ’90s when Veryday participated in the development of the groundbreaking SERVO-i® ventilator.
-The innovative design made it a benchmark product and won the Industrial Designers Society of America’s (IDSA) 2010 Gold Design of the Decade Award in the category of Design Contribution to Market Share Growth.
+The award winning cooperation with Maquet Critical Care AB started in the late 90’s when Veryday participated in the development of the ground breaking SERVO-i® ventilator.
+The innovative design made it the benchmark product and it won the Industrial Designers Society of America’s (IDSA) 2010 Gold Design of the Decade Award in the category of Design Contribution to Market Share Growth

 Neonatal and Adult Patients